Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: Introduction

 In the second section we shall first prove assertion (I), showing that $\frak N_2$ is dense in the irreducible subvariety $\frak N'_2$ consisting of the surfaces with equations in normal form \eqref{specialeqs}.
-The subvariety $\frak N'_2$ is irreducible of dimension 15, contains a Zariski open set where $K_S$ is ample, and we show the equivalence of the existence of such a free genus $2$ pencil with the existence of a `special' quadratic pencil of conics, satisfying property (**) (see Definition \ref{tangent}).
+The subvariety $\frak N'_2$ is irreducible of dimension 15, contains a Zariski open set where $K_S$ is ample, and we show, for $S$ general, for instance if $K_S$ is ample (that is, $S$ is equal to the canonical model $X$), the equivalence of the existence of such a free genus $2$ pencil with the existence of a `special' quadratic pencil of conics, satisfying Assumption \ref{**} (see Definition \ref{tangent}).

-To show that $\overline{\frak N_2} = \frak N'_2$ it suffices to show that such a pencil of conics exists for each choice of a line and of a reduced cubic not of additive type.
+To show preliminarily that $\overline{\frak N_2} = \frak N'_2$ it suffices to show that such a pencil of conics exists for each choice of a line and of a reduced cubic not of additive type.

+To explain the relation between the first part of the paper and the second, let us consider the following elementary example: if we take a smooth quadric $\sQ \subset \PP^3$, then it is well known that $\sQ \cong \PP^1 \times \PP^1$, hence $\sQ$ admits two fibrations onto $\PP^1$.